aws/aws-app-mesh-controller-for-k8s/docs/guide/tracing.md

         --set tracing.enabled=true \
         --set tracing.provider=x-ray
     ```
     The above configuration will inject the AWS X-Ray daemon sidecar in each pod scheduled to run on the mesh.

+    You can optionally use a specific X-Ray image by setting the following flags in addition to the above:
+    ```sh
+        --set xray.image.repository=amazon/aws-xray-daemon \
+        --set xray.image.tag=3.2.0
+    ```

 **Note**: You should restart all pods running inside the mesh after enabling tracing.